John Baker White (British politician)

-John Baker White (12 August 1902 – 10 December 1988) started his career as a political activist and became a director of a private organisation dedicated to fighting left-wing subversion.
-He became an amateur spy in Nazi Germany before becoming a propaganda agent during World War II.
+John Baker White (12 August 1902 – 10 December 1988) started his career as a Conservative political activist and became a very early member of the British Fascists.
+He undertook undercover operations for Sir George Makgill's Industrial Intelligence Bureau on behalf of MI5.
+By 1926, he worked for the Economic League, an industry-sponsored organization committed to undermine left wing militancy.
+By 1931, he became director of the League.
+He joined a territorial regiment as an officer immediately before World War II, from where he was recruited to Military Intelligence as a propaganda specialist.
 In 1945, he was elected a Conservative politician.
 He was also a journalist and author and his work reveals a colourful, possibly, eccentric personality.
+His autobiographical writing makes him an important, though never completely reliable, witness to UK parapolitical circles in which he was involved for seventy years.